Skullcandy3/Skullcandy3/README.md

 **📅 Duration**: August 2025 – November 2025
 **🏛️ Institution**: University of Stavanger
 **📝 Description**:
 Implemented various data structures in Python to analyze the impact of Big-O complexity on runtime performance.
 Created additional programs to experiment with stack overflow and underflow scenarios, and developed a tree visualization using Turtle graphics beyond the standard assignments.
-Gained hands-on experience with recursion, linked lists, hashing, and sorting algorithms, including building custom solutions to validate quiz results.
+Gained hands-on experience with recursion, linked lists, hashing, and sorting algorithms, including building custom solutions to validate quiz results.<br>
 **🔗 [View Project Repository](https://github.com/Skullcandy3/Work-at-UNI/tree/main/DAT200%20DSA)**

 ---